tc39/proposal-promise-allSettled/README.md

 # Promise.allSettled
-ECMAScript Proposal, specs, and reference implementation for Promise.allSettled
+ECMAScript Proposal and reference implementation for Promise.allSettled

 ## Rationale
 A common use case that I, and many others have, is to want to settle a list of promises with an array.
-Due to the short circuit nature of Promise.all() any rejected promise will reject the entire operation and return a rejection.
+Due to the short circuit nature of Promise.all() any rejected promise will cancel the entire operation and return a rejection.
-The key feature of the .allSettled() method is that it allows us to collect Promise rejections and resolutions settling all promises.
+The key feature of the .allSettled() method is that it allows us to settle all promises.

 Promise.allSettled() returns a promise that is fulfilled with an array of promise state snapshots, but only after all the original promises have settled, i.e. become either fulfilled or rejected.